-The impressive strengths of the high-performance ropes from Casar are particularly evident when it comes to underground mining.
-For many decades, Casar engineers have been working closely with the mines as well as state and private institutes to improve the performance of the types of ropes used underground.
+The impressive strengths of the high-performance CASAR ropes are particularly evident when it comes to underground mining.
+For many decades, our engineers have been working closely with the mines as well as state and private institutes to improve the performance of the types of ropes used underground.